 TNX-102 SL also is being developed also as a treatment for acute stress reaction ("ASR") and to prevent acute stress disorder ("ASD") and posttraumatic stress disorder ("PTSD") under a physician-initiated Investigational New Drug Application ("IND") in partnership with the University of North Carolina ("UNC") Institute for Trauma Recovery.
-The Phase 2 OASIS study at UNC is supported by the U.S. Department of Defense ("DoD").
-We expect enrollment in the OASIS study to begin in the second quarter of 2024.
-The UNC-led OASIS study will build upon the existing AURORA initiative, a major national research initiative to improve the understanding, prevention, and recovery of individuals who have experienced a traumatic event.

-In addition, TNX-102 SL has active INDs for PTSD, agitation in Alzheimer's disease ("AAD"), and alcohol use disorder ("AUD").
+In addition, TNX-102 SL has active INDs for the treatment of PTSD, agitation in Alzheimer's disease ("AAD"), alcohol use disorder ("AUD") and the management of multi-site pain associated with Long COVID (also known as Post-Acute SARS-CoV-2 or PASC).
 TNX-102 SL for AAD has been granted Fast Track designation by the FDA.
 We are currently not actively studying TNX-102 SL in PTSD, AAD or AUD.
+Tonix is continuously evaluating further indications for which TNX-102 SL could potentially provide benefit.

 Another CNS candidate in development is TNX-1300 (double-mutant cocaine esterase) which is in Phase 2 for the treatment of cocaine intoxication.
 TNX-1300 has been granted Breakthrough Therapy designation by the FDA.
 TNX-1300 was licensed from Columbia University in 2019 after a Phase 2 study showed that it rapidly and efficiently disintegrates cocaine in the blood of volunteers who received intravenous (i.v.) cocaine.
 In August of 2022, we received a Federal Grant from the U.S. National Institute on Drug Abuse ("NIDA") a part of the U.S. National Institutes of Health ("NIH") to advance the development of TNX-1300 as a treatment for cocaine intoxication.
-We expect to initiate enrollment in a potentially pivotal Phase 2 study of TNX-1300 in emergency rooms in the second quarter of 2024.